 Course overview

-BA Creative Therapeutic Practice City of Bristol CollegeAre you curious about creativity and its impact on wellbeing?
-Would you like to know more about how the arts are used in health and social care settings?
-Are you interested in working creatively with people?
+BA Creative Therapeutic Practice City of Bristol CollegeAre you curious about how creativity can support wellbeing?
+Do you want to learn how the arts are used in health and social care?
+Are you passionate about working creatively with people?

 Apply through UCAS